 Justice is the ideal state of ethical affairs.
 Perfect justice happens to a person when he has exactly what he deserves.
-Universal justice happens when every sentient being has exactly what he deserves.
+Universal justice happens when every being that deserves anything has exactly what it deserves.
 There is a definition problem here.
 If justice is defined as "getting what you deserve," one could ask what is meant by deserve.
 One deserves what is just.
 Circular.
-The best possible non-circular definition of justice is: receiving the same pleasure to displeasure ratio as one has expected to cause in his sphere of influence by his willful actions.
+The best possible non-circular definition of justice is: receiving the same ratio of happiness to unhappiness as one has expected to cause in his sphere of influence by his willful actions.
 Anyone who challenges this definition is hereby challenged to offer a better one.

 Law (ideal ethical law) is a set of rules designed to achieve justice.
 Good laws promote greater justice; bad laws promote the opposite.
 But no matter how good a set of laws may be, law can only approximate justice.
 There will always be exceptional cases in which obedience to a just law produces an unjust result and vice versa.
+Law requires people to draw hard lines thru gray areas.
 Therefore a good set of laws includes a provision for override by a personal being - a judge, also a set of provisions to ensure the ethical behavior of the judge.

 If grace is defined as favor which is not legally required, it is ethically neutral.